Lucaa8/SpigotApi/README.md

 ## Documentation and examples
 Find all the documentation you need to use this API in the `examples` folder.
 You have one markdown file for each API in the features section.

+## JavaDoc
+This plugin includes JavaDoc documentation accessible upon downloading the artifact from Maven.
+However, the current JavaDoc is not good and not complete, as it primarily served as personal reminders for critical details.
+I plan to enhance this documentation in future versions of SpigotApi to facilitate its use during coding.
+In the meantime, I recommend referring to the detailed documentation outlined in the previous section for complete guidance.

 ## Download
 Get the latest version of SpigotApi [here](https://mvn.luca-dc.ch/repository/dev-mc/ch/luca008/SpigotApi/latest/SpigotApi-latest.jar) and put it inside your plugins folder. \
 **Current version of SpigotApi:** 2.1